 The ABS is also partnering with other parts of the Australian Public Service to identify other data – particularly rich administrative datasets – that can provide information on how different groups of people participate in the labour market.
 These valuable insights into labour force participation, and the extent to which they are changing over time, complement the data that is available from Barriers and Incentives to Labour Force Participation.

-The ABS is partnering with other parts of the Australian Public Service to identify other data that can provide information on how different groups of people participate in the labour market.
-For example, administrative data provides a greater ability to produce robust estimates of changes over time for relatively small groups of people, particularly when integrated with a large demographic dataset like the Census.
-For a list of recent and current analysis of large administrative datasets, see Multi-Agency Data Integration Project Research Projects.
+Administrative data provides a greater ability to produce robust estimates of changes over time for relatively small groups of people, particularly when integrated with a large demographic dataset like the Census.
+For a list of recent and current analysis of large administrative datasets, see Person Level Integrated Data Asset (PLIDA) Research Projects.

-Jobs in Australia (JIA), produced by the ABS from the Linked Employer-Employee Dataset (LEED), now contains information on employed migrants, allowing further analysis of migrant outcomes.
-The ABS released the Permanent Migrants in Australia dataset on March 29 and the Temporary Visa Holders in Australia dataset will be released on April 28.
-These two information sources link data from the 2021 Census with data from Home Affairs.
-The information produced provides insights into the labour force participation of permanent and temporary migrants, by visa stream.
+- Jobs in Australia (JIA), produced by the ABS from the Linked Employer-Employee Dataset (LEED), now contains information on employed migrants, allowing further analysis of migrant outcomes.
+This product complements the linked Census and Home Affairs data in the Permanent Migrants in Australia and Temporary Visa Holders in Australia datasets, both of which are were released in early 2023.